isomerpages/moe-kentridgesec/_about-krss/Departments/Mathematics.md

 Students are given opportunities to participate in learning support and enrichment programmes according to their interest and needs.
 ![](/images/math_4.png)

-Through the development of sound habits of mind, a strong foundation, a reflective mindset towards application of earning and a focus on continual learning, our students persevere through their learning years in Kent Ridge to emerge a better problem solver with solutions to their future world.
+Through the development of sound habits of mind, a strong foundation, a reflective mindset towards application of learning and a focus on continual learning, our students persevere through their learning years in Kent Ridge to emerge a better problem solver with solutions to their future world.